-To make the College eco-friendly, a series of activities are undertaken by the College Administration.
-The important initiatives taken are: 1.
+In order to make the campus eco-friendly, a range of initiatives was taken by the institution.
+The most important being the following: 1.
 Plastic Free Campus: There are strict restrictions on the use of plastic within and outside the College Campus.
-Every effort is made especially by the NSS Unit of the College to sensitize the students about the hazards of plastic use.
-They are encouraged to make the campus plastic-free by avoiding its use and making use of alternatives such as jute bags.
+Every effort is made by the institution, especially by the NSS Unit of the College to sensitize the students about the hazardous nature of plastics.
+Campus is made plastic-free by avoiding its use and making use of alternatives such as jute bags.
+Cleanliness drives are conducted in the campus.
 2. Green Landscaping with Plants and Trees: The scenic view of forest cover on the left, front, and backside testifies that the location of our College is best suited for developing a green landscape with trees and plants.
-Every year, the NSS Unit of the College in collaboration with the Social Forestry Division carries out a Plantation Drive to celebrate World Arbor Day in which the saplings of Conifers are planted at the specific locations in the campus.
-Besides, world-famous Chinar trees and Cupressus are planted on the roadsides of the college.
-The college has also reserved space for a Botanical/Herbal Garden.
-3. Paperless communication: The college predominantly uses the electronic mode of communication such as emails and social networking sites to minimize the use of paper and printing.
+Every year, the NSS Unit of the College in collaboration with the Social Forestry Division carries out a Plantation Drive in which the saplings of different types of trees are planted in the campus.
+Besides, world-famous Chinar trees which are planted on the roadsides of the college add to the scenic beauty of the college.
+The college houses a beautiful Botanical/Herbal Garden in which different medicinal plants are grown.
+3. Paperless communication: The college predominantly relies on e-communication such as emails and social networking sites to minimize the use of paper and printing.
 4. Use of Public Transport: The majority of the students and staff use public transport for commutation.

+Besides that some of our faculty members resort to pooling of cars.
 5. Use of Renewable Sources of Energy: The institution primarily relies on renewable sources of energy (hydroelectricity).
-Nonrenewable sources are used in times of crisis only.
+Non-renewable sources are used in times of crisis only.